nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Note:**<br>
 * All find operations are case-insensitive
-* Order of keywords used doesn't matter
+* The order of keywords used doesn't matter
 * Only whole words are matched
 * Entries matching at least one of the keywords will be returned.

 </div>

 #### 3.4.1 Finding persons: `n/`
-Find person whose names contain any of the given keywords.
+Find your contacts whose names contain any of the given keywords.

 <div markdown="block" class="alert alert-info">